Standard terms and conditions

 personal information means your personal information (information that identifies you), confidential information, tax related information, transaction information and any related information, and that of your Related Persons;

-PIN (Personal Identification Number) means a confidential sequence of numbers used by you to access your account(s) via ATMs, EFTPOS facilities, the internet and other electronic banking services, such as telephone banking;
+PIN (Personal Identification Number) means a confidential sequence of numbers used by you to access your account(s) via ATMs, EFTPOS facilities, the internet and other electronic banking services, such as telephone banking and video banking;

 Related Company: has the same meaning as set out in section 2 (3) of the Companies Act 1993, as if ‘Company’ includes a company or other body corporate incorporated or constituted in New Zealand or any other jurisdiction;

 retailer means a retail or wholesale merchant or other entity that processes EFTPOS or remote transactions;

 statement means records relating to your account(s) that will be made available to you in printed or electronic form;

 telephone banking means our automated service that enables you to perform your transactions over the telephone;

 video banking means our service that enables you to perform your transactions by video interaction, either in a BNZ store or remotely;

 Voice Identification means security technology used by us that compares your voice to your unique voiceprint in order to verify your identity and seeks to prevent unauthorised access to and use of your account(s);